-No Compensation: In accordance with the American Bar Association (ABA) Accreditation Standards, the externship must be an unpaid position.
+No Compensation: In accordance with the American Bar Association Standards and Rules of Procedure for Approval of Law Schools, the externship must be an unpaid position.
 However, externs may be reimbursed for reasonable expenses incurred during the course of the externship (e.g., parking fee for observing a court hearing).

 Supervision: The student must be supervised by a judge or licensed attorney who has been actively engaged in the practice of law for at least five (5) years.
 If the supervising attorney is a staff member of a recognized legal aid program, public defender program, district attorney office, municipal attorney office, the Attorney General of the State of Oklahoma, or office of any other government agency, that attorney must have been actively engaged in the practice of law for at least two (2) years.

 Units and Hours: The student may earn from two to twelve academic credit for legal externships, two to three academic credits for state court externships and two to five academic credits for federal court externships.
 Students must work 45 hours per academic credit for which they are enrolled during the course of a Summer Term or a Fall/Spring Semester.
 Summer externships are generally for six (6) or twelve (12) weeks and externships for the fall and spring semesters are generally fourteen (14) weeks.